-C. YNS Green Leopard `Jade Dragon' HCC/AOS 3" Pot
+C. YNS Green Leopard `Jade Dragon' HCC,AM/AOS 4" Pot

 Crazy good color.
-We just had this hybrid awarded, 79 points in July.
+We had this hybrid awarded, 79 points in July of 2019, then the award was increased to 82 points in 2021.
 Compact plant.
 Meristem.

 - Blooming Size